 A high beginner-level language course for non-native students who need to develop confidence and fluency in speaking and writing practical English for everyday use.
 Includes listening comprehension and speaking skills, general vocabulary, basic grammar, and simple reading and writing practice.

 Two hours of laboratory/tutorial practice required per week.

-This course does not satisfy graduation requirements.
+Does not satisfy graduation requirements.